 Iowa- Paper notarial acts - not required.
 The technology chosen by a Remote Online Notary for performance of remote online notarizations must provide an electronic recordbook (journal) that complies with Iowa's administrative rule requirements regarding documenting electronic notarial acts.

 Minnesota- Electronic recordbook (journal) required for use by a Remote Online Notary Public.
-One or more electronic journals allowed.
-Must be “secure.”
-Each remote online notarization must be recorded in the Notary’s journal.

 Nebraska- Electronic recordbook required (journal, “secure electronic record”), Electronic Notaries and Online Notaries Public.

-North Dakota- Recordbook (journal) required for recording of all notarial acts performed using communication technology for a remotely located individual, electronic and tangible records.
-Tangible or electronic format.
-Only one recordbook (tangible or electronic) at a time may be used to record notarial acts regarding tangible records.
-One or more journals allowed for recording notarial acts regarding electronic records.
+North Dakota- Required for recording of all notarial acts performed using communication technology for a remotely located individual, electronic and tangible records.

 Rhode Island- Not required; Secretary of State strongly recommends voluntary use..